-Do you have a little one who is heading to pre-school or kindergarten where daily rest time is on the schedule?
-Our clever portable sleep set is a great option for school naps – or really anywhere a Nap is needed.
+Do you have a little one in pre-school or kindergarten where daily rest time is on the schedule?
+Our clever portable sleep set is a great option for school naps – or really anywhere a nap is needed.
 We’ve created a lightweight drawstring bag that holds a bound fleece blanket and a matching pillow.
-Take it back to school.
+Take it to school.
 Toss the bag in the car for longer road trips.
 Keep one at Grandma’s for napping emergencies.
 Better still… make one for yourself, because we all know naps are wasted on the young!

 Our Nap in a Bag is sized for a lightweight fleece.
 If you’d rather use a thicker fleece or Minky, make the blanket and pillow first, then fold them up as described above to double-check the size.
 If your set measures much more than about 14″ in height or 30″ in girth, consider enlarging the bag.

 - Sewing Machine and standard presser foot

 - Overedge foot; optional to finish seam allowances on the bag

 - Walking or Even Feed foot; optional but best for thicker layers – or use your machine’s built-in fabric feeding system, such as the Janome AcuFeed Flex™ system